All Episodes

 This was not done for convenience.

-Let me go through some of this and and do a bunch of this a little bit slowly because it's so deep and it's so profound what it is that they were able to find.
+Let me go through some of this and do a bunch of this a little bit slowly because it's so deep and it's so profound what it is that they were able to find.

 And this is what was beyond puzzling to me.

-It's so I felt embarrassed for James Comey today.
+I felt embarrassed for James Comey today.

-I mean, he took a dive, as Andy McCarthy said here on email gate.
+I mean, he took a dive, as Andy McCarthy said here on Email Gate.

 In other words, lawful access to highly classified information.